sin5678/inav_cn_wiki/Connecting-a-Gimbal-to-iNav.md

 QuadX SpracingF3: Servo / Gimbal connect to pin 7 (Pitch) and pin 8 (Roll), motors stay at pin 1-4

+When using an gimbal with gimbal controller, simple use `Roll` input as yaw command instead.

 ## Servo Tilt usage